Never Too Far

-"Never Too Far" is a song recorded by American singer and songwriter Mariah Carey for her first soundtrack and eighth studio album Glitter (2001).
+"Never Too Far" is a song recorded by American singer-songwriter Mariah Carey for her first soundtrack and eighth studio album Glitter (2001).
 It was written and produced by herself and Jimmy Jam and Terry Lewis.
-The song was released as the album's second single on August 14, 2001 by Virgin Records.
+The song was released as the album's second single on August 14, 2001, by Virgin Records.
 The song is a mid-tempo ballad which lyrically deals with heartbreak.
 "Never Too Far" was used on the charity single "Never Too Far/Hero Medley", which combines the first verse of the song with a re-recorded version of the first verse and bridge of Carey's previous single "Hero" (1993).

 The single did not make much impact on the US charts; however, it did reach the top forty in the UK and Australia, as part of a double A-side with "Don't Stop (Funkin' 4 Jamaica)".
 A radio edit of "Never Too Far" was released and found as the opening track of the song's release.
 Carey was unable to film a music video for the single as she was recovering from a breakdown.
 Instead, a video was created using a scene taken directly from the film Glitter, where Billie Frank (played by Carey) sings the song at Madison Square Garden during a concert.
 Carey promoted "Never Too Far/Hero" medley through live performances at the 2001 Radio Music Awards, her A Home For The Holidays With Mariah Carey TV special, and "Never Too Far" during a Glitter medley 18 years later on her Caution World Tour.